Sidi Larbi Cherkaoui: Career

 Cherkaoui debuted as a choreographer in 1999 with Andrew Wale in the contemporary musical Anonymous Society.
 But he gained a broader acknowledgment with his work at les ballets C de la B with such pieces as Rien de Rien (2000), Foi (2003) and Tempus Fugit (2004).
 Whilst working there he undertook several other projects, including D’avant (2002) with artistic partner Damien Jalet and zero degrees (2005) with Akram Khan.
 He has also collaborated with abundance of theatres, opera houses and ballet companies, like Geneva Ballet, Royal Danish Ballet, Cedar Lake Contemporary Ballet in New York.

 From 2004 to 2009 Cherkaoui was the associate artist at the Toneelhuis theater in Antwerp.
 There he produced such works as Myth (2007) and Origine (2008).
 In 2009, he won the KAIROS Prize.

-After premiering Sutra in 2008, working around the world and collaborating with various artists (Dunas with María Pagés, Faun (both 2009)), he founded his own in own company in January 2010 called Eastman in Antwerp, resident at deSingel International Arts Campus.
+After premiering Sutra in 2008, working around the world and collaborating with various artists (Dunas with María Pagés, Faun (both 2009)), he founded his own company in January 2010 called Eastman in Antwerp, resident at deSingel International Arts Campus.

-He went on continuing his work and in the spring of 2010 Cherkaoui won his first Laurence Olivier Award for Best New Dance Production for Babel(words) together with choreographer Damien Jalet and Antony Gormley.
+In the spring of 2010, Cherkaoui won his first Laurence Olivier Award for Best New Dance Production for Babel(words) together with choreographer Damien Jalet and Antony Gormley.
 In 2012 he gained his second Laurence Olivier Award for Best New Dance Production for Puz/zle.

 In 2015, he directed his first full-length theatre production Pluto in Tokyo and was movement director for Hamlet (Lyndsey Turner) at the Barbican Centre in London.
 In 2015 he also launched a new production called Fractus V for his company Eastman.

-Since 2015, Cherkaoui is the artistic director at the Royal Ballet of Flanders, where they have seen such works of his as Fall (2015), Exhibition (2016) and Requiem (2017).
-Cherkaoui is an associate artist at Sadler's Wells, London.
-He will leave the Royal Ballet of Flanders and become the artistic director of Le Grand Théâtre de Genève in Switzerland in 2022.
+Starting in 2015, Cherkaoui was the artistic director at the Royal Ballet of Flanders, where he produced such works of his as Fall (2015), Exhibition (2016) and Requiem (2017).
+Cherkaoui was also an associate artist at Sadler's Wells, London.
+He left the Royal Ballet of Flanders to become the artistic director of Le Grand Théâtre de Genève in Switzerland in 2022.

 In February 2017, he appeared in a dancing presentation in Woodkid's release "I Will Fall for You".